flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 To better understand masks, let's start with five simple statements that always will be true:

 1. If the ACL has no mask entry, the permissions of the owner group will correspond to the ACL group.
-2. If the ACL has named users or groups, it will have a MASK entry.
+2. If the ACL has named users or groups, it will have a mask entry.
 3. If the ACL has a mask entry, the permissions of the owner group will correspond to the mask entry.
 4. Unless otherwise stated, the mask entry's permissions will be the union of all permissions affected by an ACL and recalculate on every change.
 5. Masks denote maximum access rights that can be granted by a named user entry, named group entry, or the owner group.